Main content

 Analytics

 Track KPIs, analyze trends, and monitor SLA compliance across your projects.
-Navigate here with Ctrl+3.
+Five sections, plain-English insights, and a Win-Rate-by-Tag chart no shop tool under $500/mo offers.
+Navigate here with Ctrl+5.

 Time Range Selection